icco/dotFiles/README.md

  * [ryanb/dotfiles](https://github.com/ryanb/dotfiles)

 In the future, it'd be really cool to set up GitHub with my public key, all through a script.
 Having to set up permissions before I infect is a pita.

+## Assumptions

+This repo assumes you are managing a variety of machines.
+It makes some trade-offs because it assumes you use a variety of machines.